anshu0008/Social_Media/README.md

-# Social_Media
+# Fullstack Social Media Application with Google OAuth Authentication and MongoDB

 #website Link :https://socialwebmedia.netlify.app/login

-# Fullstack Social Media Application with Google OAuth Authentication and MongoDB

 Welcome to the Fullstack Social Media Application!
 This project is a powerful and customizable social media platform that allows users to connect, share posts, and interact with each other in a seamless and engaging environment.
 The application is built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrates Google OAuth for secure and convenient user authentication.